Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Msg Type 0x85: Request Device Data Message

 This is a request-response message.
-It can be issued by the External Device whenever it wishes to receive the Device Data Info Message (Msg Type 0x21).
+It can be issued by the External Device whenever it wishes to receive the Device Data Info Message (0x21).

 |   | Bytes | Position |
 | --- | --- | --- |